-Al-Rafidain Center for Dialogue RCD, the English Section, organized an audio interview with Mr. Joey Hood, the Charge d’Affairs at the US Embassy in Baghdad, under the title “Iraq’s Role in Reducing Exacerbating Tensions in the Region: an American Viewpoint”
+RCD organized an Audio Interview with Mr. Joey Hood, entitled: "Iraq's Role in Reducing the Aggravated Tension in the Region: an American Viewpoint"

 Baghdad - Thursday, May 16, 2019